craftcms/cms/docs/plugins/element-actions.md

 ```

 ::: tip
 You might find it easier to write the JavaScript using PHP’s [Heredoc string syntax](http://php.net/manual/en/language.types.string.php#language.types.string.syntax.heredoc).
-Alternatively you could write it in a resource file and include it using [TemplatesService::includeJsFile()](https://docs.craftcms.com/api/v2/services/TemplatesService.html#includeJsFile-detail).
+Alternatively you could write it in a resource file and include it using <api:Craft\TemplatesService::includeJsFile()>.
 :::

 Craft.ElementActionTrigger supports the following settings: